-Note the huge increase in power after the 2011 switchover.
+Note the huge increase in power after the 2011 digital switchover.

 Being a main transmitter Waltham is horizontally polarised and puts out (up to) 50kW.
 Originally, for analogue, it was a C/D group but since the advent of digital television it is now a T group (or wideband).
 However, of the main six MUXES only MUX 4 is out of the original C/D group and even that may well be receivable in decent signal areas (although this is less likely to apply for some cheap crappy Contract aerials).
 See Waltham`s graph.

-For Waltham we recommend the DM log for strong signal areas, the Log36 for medium signal areas, the DY14WB for poor signal areas, and the XB22WB for those with the most marginal signals.
+For Waltham we recommend the DM log for strong signal areas, the Log36 or Yagi 18K for medium signal areas, the DY14WB for poor signal areas, and the XB22WB for those with the most marginal signals.
 The dimensions and test performance of the aerials can be found on the relevant tables.
 If requiring a “high gain aerial” in the loft we recommend the DY14WB over the XB22 because of the former aerial`s smaller size.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.